SkylineCommunications/dataminer-docs/develop/DSI/DSIOpenConfig/DSI_OpenConfig_Middleware.md

 > Making a QAction implement IDisposable is only supported in DataMiner version 10.2.9 and up.

 > [!IMPORTANT]
-> The Dispose() function on a QAction will only be called when the element is already considered stopped in DataMiner.
+> The Dispose() method on a QAction will only be called when the element is already considered stopped in DataMiner.
 The SLProtocol object should no longer be used at this point.

 ### Retrieving the capabilities